 If the sole purpose for the vehicle, as categorised by the manufacturer, is as a family vehicle for social, domestic, pleasure and commuting use - and the vehicle is not typically used commercially or marketed for business purposes - then it's a car and will be insured as one.

 4x4 utility vehicles and double-cab pick-ups are considered as dual-purpose vehicles and will be insured as a van...
 Regardless of how luxurious the interior is

 If it's designed for family use then it's almost definitely a car.

 Key traits are fixed or collapsible sprung seats, windows and carpets.
 But be aware that there can be confusion over van-derived MPVs - if, for example, its chassis is based on a previous van model.

 If there's any doubt, consult your V5 log book.
 Look for line J, vehicle category:

 If your vehicle seats nine-to-16 passengers the DVLA class this as a minibus and you need a specialist insurance policy.
 You can find minibus insurance quotes by using our van insurance quote process, but please note that the policy isn't technically defined as van insurance.

 Even if this is a privately owned and run vehicle, a minibus insurance policy is appropriate because the liability is far greater if any incident was to occur on the road.

-If your vehicle has permanently fitted fixtures such as cupboards, a sink and a bed, then it is neither a car or van.
-It will be classed a motor caravan by the DVLA and will need to be insured under a specialist policy.
+If your vehicle has permanently fitted fixtures such as cupboards, a sink and a bed, then it's neither a car or van.
+It'll be classed a motor caravan by the DVLA and will need to be insured under a specialist policy.

 As with people carriers, minivans and MPVs there's a strong chance your vehicle will be classed as a car so long as it was originally created for social, domestic and pleasure use.